CyberInteI/OWASP-Juice-Shop/README.md

 sudo docker pull bkimminich/juice-shop

 Step 3: Run Juice Shop
-sudo docker run --rm -p 3000:3000 bkimminich/juice-shop
+docker run --rm -p 3000:3000 -e NODE_ENV=unsafe bkimminich/juice-shop
+#Using this command you are running juice shop in unsafe mode.
+It is necessary to activate all challenges.
+#Precaustions: use kali linux in VM, use NAT instead of bridge, Disable file sharing.

 Step 4: Access in Browser
 http://localhost:3000